MIDAS1901/Employee-Database/README.md

 Features:

-1. Display Employee data in a ListView
+1. Display the whole Employee data in a ListView.
-2. Searching of any Employee by using record data
+2. Search for any Employee by name and viewing their data.
-3. Update data of the any employee
+3. Update data of any employee.
-4. Delete data of any employee
+4. Delete data of any employee.